Team Russia was banned from the Games. Why are Russians still winning?

 With them is a small army of coaches, assistants and others who have not been shy about cheering their team on even though the Japanese — before they declared a state of emergency and banned all fans from the stands — explicitly forbade cheering for fear it could spread Covid-19.

-That they are able to continue adding the Moscow’s medal haul despite not being an official Russian team is due to an enormous loophole that enables them to compete as members of a made-up entity called ROC, which stands for Russian Olympic Committee.
+That they are able to continue adding to Moscow’s medal haul despite not being an official Russian team is due to an enormous loophole that enables them to compete as members of a made-up entity called ROC, which stands for the Russian Olympic Committee.

-And that infuriates critics who say the Russians have gotten a slap on the wrist from an International Olympic Committee that is too afraid to administer a punishment that fits their crime.
+And that infuriates critics who say the Russians have got a slap on the wrist from an International Olympic Committee that is too afraid to administer a punishment that fits their crime.

 “It was so extensive, it was outrageous,” he said.
 “When the story came out, it was an enormous scandal and I personally felt that they just should have banned Russia from the Olympics for four years – period.”